-Item Description Enable High Abailablity Select to enable HA function.
+Enable High Abailablity Select to enable HA function.
 Redundancy Method Select the redundancy method for high availability.
-Hot-Standby - This method is suitable when there is only one ISB assessment.
-This method is suitable when there is only one ISP account.
+Hot-Standby - Such method is suitable when there is only one ISP account.
 When this method is selected, During normal operation the secondary router will be idling.
 When the primary router fails to operate normally, the secondary router(s) will take over.
 WAN settings of the primary and secondary routers are identical.
 Note: When Hot-Standby is used, the wireless LAN function on secondary router will be "disabled" directlly.
 Clients can not connect to the secondary router any more.
 Active-Standby - This method is suitable when there are multiple simultaneously active ISP connections.
 When this method is selected, All WANs on the secondary routers can be up at the same time.
 LANs that are not configured under high availability can be routed to secondary routers.
 WAN settings of primary and secondary routers are independently configured.

-Group ID Config Sync may be enabled to synchronize most configuration settings between the primary and secondary routers.
+Config Sync may be enabled to synchronize most configuration settings between the primary and secondary routers.
 All routers must be set to the same redundancy method.
-Enter a value (1~255).
+Group ID Enter a value (1~255).
 All routers having the same group ID belong to the same group.
 Priority ID Enter a value (1~30).
 Different routers must be configured with different IDs.
 All routers within a group must be assigned a priority ID.
-Within a group, the router with the largest priority ID (i.e., the highest priority) will be the primary router.
-When multiple routers in a group are assigned the same priority ID, routers with lower LAN IP addresses (configured on the LAN >> General Setup page) have higher priority.
+Within a group, the router with the largest priority ID (i.e. the highest priority) will be the primary router.
+When multiple routers in a group are assigned the same priority I routers with lower LAN IP addresses (configured on the LAI >> General Setup page) have higher priority.
 Authentication Key Enter an authentication key up to 31 characters long.
-This is used to encrypt the DARP (DrayTek Address Redundancy Protocol) traffic to guard against malicious attacks.
+This used to encrypt the DARP (DrayTek Address Redundancy Protocol) traffic to guard against malicious attacks.
 Protocol Select the IP protocol to be used for DARP.
 Management Interface Select the interface to be used for DARP negotiation between routers.
 Only interfaces which are enabled in LAN>>General Setup are available for selection.
 However, LAN1 is always enabled.
 Update DDNS Select Enable to update the DDNS server for secondary devices when the primary router fails.
-Syslog Select Enable to have syslog record HA activity.
-LAN1 ~ LAN20 Select Enable to include the interface.
-Virtual IP - Enter the IP address of the router plays the role of Primary device.
+Syslog Select Enable to have syslog record HA activity. -) 9 Enable - Check the box to enable the interface.